 - Does the company have a low-cost durable competitive advantage?

 - What the company is doing that its competitors are not?

 - Does the company has a low debt?

 - Is the company’s management efficient and qualified?

-That’s all!
+That’s all for this post on How to Select Shares to Buy in India.
 I hope you have understood all the steps and questions to be answered before you select a stock to invest in the Indian stock market.

 New to stock market?
 Confused where to start?
 Here’s my online course to learn fundamental analysis for selecting stocks: HOW TO PICK WINNING STOCKS?
 The course is currently available at a discount.
 Enroll Today!

-Let me know what do you think about the steps discussed in this article in the comment box below.
-In addition, if you have any doubts regarding any step mentioned in this article, feel free to comment.
+Let me know what do you think about the steps on How to Select Shares to Buy in India discussed in this article in the comment box below.
+In addition, if you have any other doubts regarding how to Select Shares to Buy in India, feel free to mention that too.
 I will be happy to help you out.
 Keep learning and Happy Investing.